-Please note: without the benefit of a dental examination, review of medical history and any necessary dental x-rays or other diagnostic aids, no attempt will be made to provide specific diagnosis or recommended courses of treatment over the phone.
+Please note: without the benefit of a dental examination, review of medical history or dental x-rays, no attempt will be made to provide specific diagnosis or recommended courses of treatment over the phone.

 Accidents do happen, and knowing what to do when one occurs can mean the difference between saving and losing a tooth.